Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Numerical experiments

 where $q^{n+1/2} = \left( q^{n} + q^{n+1} \right)/2$ and $p^{n+1/2} = \left( p^{n} + p^{n+1} \right)/2$.
-One might be surprised that, with the irreversible dynamics being switched off (i.e., $\gamma=0$), how the energy-conserving average discrete gradient method (or the implicit midpoint method) can also be symplectic, which seems to ``contradict'' the findings of~\cite{Zhong1988} (see discussions in Section~\ref{subsec:Split_GENERIC}).
-However, we point out that in the case of a harmonic oscillator, the corresponding Hamiltonian system is in fact integrable, in such a special case the average discrete gradient method preserves not only the energy but also the symplectic structure.
-We can easily solve~\eqref{eq:DistGrad_1}--\eqref{eq:DistGrad_2} to obtain
+One might be surprised how, with the irreversible dynamics being switched off (i.e., $\gamma=0$), the energy-conserving ADG method (or the implicit midpoint method) can also be symplectic for the symplectic leaves, which seems to ``contradict'' the findings of~\cite{Zhong1988} (see discussions in Section~\ref{subsec:Split_GENERIC}).
+However, we point out that in the case of a harmonic oscillator, the corresponding Hamiltonian subsystem is in fact integrable, in such a special case the ADG method preserves not only the energy but also the Poisson structure.
+Moreover, we can easily solve~\eqref{eq:DistGrad_1}--\eqref{eq:DistGrad_2} to obtain

 and subsequently (if $4m + h^{2}k > 2mh\gamma$)

 where